-This Guidebook provides a process summary to DCMA personnel for consistent oversight of contractor property management systems and is intended to promote consistency in the methodology and analysis techniques employed by DCMA.
+This Job Aid provides a process summary to DCMA personnel for consistent oversight of contractor property management systems and is intended to promote consistency in the methodology and analysis techniques employed by DCMA.

-This Guidebook also provides detailed information to facilitate understanding and execution of a property management system analysis (PMSA).
+This Job Aid also provides detailed information to facilitate understanding and execution of a property management system analysis (PMSA).
+Unless otherwise noted, the term PMSA is inclusive of PMSA reanalyses.